+So I studied up on the units for Atmospheric Pressure.
 Disclaimer: This is crude.
 I want to get some numbers I can remember.

 Pa is an SI unit for atmospheric pressure.
 It means Pascal.
 One Pascal is 1 Newton per square meter. hPa is hectopascal.
 1 hPa = 100 Pa

 The ‘Imperial’ (English) unit would be PSI (pounds per square inch).
 BTW, 1 PSI is quite a bit, but 1 Pascal isn’t much.